 The program will position the cursor automatically over the first peak in the sample.
 If this is not the correct peak for your analysis, position the G0-G1 peak cursor by clicking on the red triangle at the top of the graphic and dragging it over the peak.
-Alternately, you may type a channel value into the G0-G1 channel edit box.
+Alternately, you may type a channel value into the G0-G1 position edit box.

 When you close the Wizard dialog by choosing Analyze and you are creating a model from scratch, ModFit LT will position the G0G1 range around the channel position you indicate.
-The range is placed so that it encompasses 8 channels to the left and 8 channels to the right of the peak position.
+The range is placed so that it encompasses several channels to the left and right of the peak position.